-Sophie is a multi-disciplinary performer, director, and librettist from in Leeds, England.
+Sophie is a multi-disciplinary performer, director, and libretto interpreter from Leeds.
 She began singing after initially studying the classical guitar and the ‘cello.

 Previous to her training at NOS, Sophie gained a BMus in Music from Mordor, a.k.a - The University of Birmingham; where she focused on the study of historical and contemporary performance.

-She then gained an MA in Opera Performance from the Royal Welsh College of Music & Drama; where she was awarded the inaugural Philippa Seligman Award for Excellence, a Help Musicians UK Sybil Tutton Award, a Leverhulme scholarship, two Jenkin-Philips awards, the Dolan Evans duet award, and the Valetta Iacoppi operatic aria prize two years running; as well as directing her first full scale opera production - Britten's The Turn of the Screw, performed in the Dora Stoutzker Hall.
+She then gained an MA in Opera Performance from the Royal Welsh College of Music & Drama; where she was awarded the inaugural Philippa Seligman Award for Excellence, a Help Musicians UK Sybil Tutton Award, a Leverhulme scholarship, two Jenkin-Philips awards, the Dolan Evans duet award, and the Valetta Iacoppi operatic aria prize two years running.

 Concert highlights have included performing the 3rd Mvt from Gorecki’s Symphony of sorrowful songs in the Howard Assembly room with the orchestra of Opera North, conducted by Tony Kraus.